wilycoldcuts/DLX-RGBCW-ESPHome/README.md

    GND      <-> GND
    ```
 5. Download the [BK7231GUIFlashTool](https://github.com/openshwprojects/BK7231GUIFlashTool) and run it.
-6. Click the "Change OBK settings for flash write" button and input your wifi SSID and password.
-(You can optionally provide your MQTT server and credentials here if you want to use the firmware as-is).
+6. Check the box **"Automatically configure OBK on flash write"**.
+Click the "Change OBK settings for flash write" button and input your wifi SSID and password.
+    * You can optionally provide your MQTT server and credentials here if you want to use the firmware as-is.
+    * If you forget to do this step: after flashing is finished, join the broadcast SSID from your phone, then browse to 192.168.4.1 to configure the wifi credentials manually.
-7. Close the OBK settings window and run the flasher with the following settings:
+8. Close the OBK settings window and run the flasher with the following settings:
     * Select UART port: _(pick whatever shows up when you connect your FTDI cable)_
     * Select chip type: **BK7231N**
     * Select firmware: (Click **"Download latest from Web"**)
-    * Set baud rate: _(The default should be fine)_
+    * Set baud rate: **230400**
-    * Click **"Do backup and flash new"**
+    * Click **"Backup and flash new"**
+9. Click **"Backup and flash new"**.
+When prompted for a name, you can leave it blank and click **OK**.
+10. When you see "Getting bus... (now, please do reboot by CEN or by power off/on)", carefully disconnect the 3V3 jumper from your FTDI cable and then reconnect it.
+(The reboots the device without resetting the serial connection.)
-8. When finished, it'll display the pin assignments as reported by the stock firmware.
+11. When finished, it'll display the pin assignments as reported by the stock firmware.
 Keep this info because it might come in handy later.
-9. Disconnect the FTDI cable and connect the device to mains power to boot normally.
+12. Disconnect the FTDI cable and connect the device to mains power to boot normally.

 ## Replacing OpenBeken firmware with ESPHome
 (Tested with ESPHome 2025.12)